Our Fight delegation to Israel | 2026-04-12

 Most worryingly for those working to challenge anti-Semitism we are seeing a decline in Holocaust education and Holocaust awareness, resulting in both its relativisation (other events such as a war, are described as being comparable to the Holocaust) and inversion (Jews are accused of committing the very crimes that were committed against them).

 In order to play our part in challenging this trend, we have been running the campaign Remaking the Promise of Never Again; we believe that the declaration 'Never Again' is not something that can be taken for granted, and instead, each generation must reestablish that promise.
-Activities have included public displays of the Yad Vashem The Auschwitz Album exhibition, a symposium at JW3 and last year's solidarity delegation to Israel.
+Activities have included public displays of Yad Vashem's The Auschwitz Album exhibition, a symposium at JW3 and last year's solidarity delegation to Israel.

 Brendan O'Neill in conversation with Mark Birbeck at the plenary of Remaking the Promise of Never Again, 2025.